 - Explore the six career cluster pages.
 As you scroll through each career cluster page, there are many resources to help inform your search along with lists of sub-industries within each career cluster to help you identify a variety of careers within industries.
 If you find career clusters that you are interested in, you can join clusters of interest to receive cluster specific newsletters about upcoming programs and events, and opportunities.

 - As you find career matches, you can search within the Vault Guides or the Occupational Outlook Handbook to learn more details about career matches.

 - If you identify companies that offer careers of interest to you, you can draft a list of target companies to research to learn more about the company and opportunities.

-Once you begin to identify possible career matches, setting up exploratory career conversations with professionals working within careers of interest to you can be a great way to learn more about the career.
+As you begin to identify possible career matches and industries of interest, setting up exploratory career conversations with professionals working within careers of interest to you can be a great way to learn more about the career.
 Exploratory career conversations are informal interviews with professionals.

-There are several resources and tools to help you identify your network, then build and expand it to help you connect to professionals in careers you are interested in to have exploratory career conversations.
-Here are some ways to get connected:
+There are several resources to help you identify your network, then build and expand it to help you connect to professionals in careers you are interested in to have exploratory career conversations.
+Here are some ways to connect: